goradd/gofile/README.md

 # gofile

-Gofile is a simple file and directory manipulation tool primarily useful for building go applications.
+Gofile is a simple file and directory manipulation tool primarily useful for building go applications and libraries.

 Go is module and GOPATH aware, and is cross-platform.
 Any directory can be represented as a module name, followed by a subdirectory and the real path of the module will be substituted for